 *Please refer to your Evidence of Coverage (EOC) Chapter 5, Section 2.5 for more information on out-of-network coverage.

 Traveling outside of the country?
 Optima Medicare does not pay for any prescriptions that are filled by pharmacies outside of the United States.
-As of January 1, 2019, if you receive medications during an emergency or urgent care visit, these medications are covered as part of the visit costs under your Optima Medicare medical benefits.
+If you receive medications during an emergency or urgent care visit, these medications are covered as part of the visit costs under your Optima Medicare medical benefits.
 Prescriptions you might receive from a provider at an emergency or urgent care visit that needs to be filled at a pharmacy outside of the United States are not covered.